How to Identify and Track Your Personal Triggers

 Key takeaways

-• Tracking your daily habits and potential triggers gives your Zest care team the information they need to fine-tune your treatment plan over time
+• Tracking your daily habits and potential triggers gives your Zest care team the information they need to fine-tune your treatment plan over time.

-• Identifying your personal triggers helps shift the focus from reacting to flares to actively reducing how often they happen
+• Identifying your personal triggers helps shift the focus from reacting to flares to actively reducing how often they happen.

-The Most Common Triggers to Watch
+The Most Common Triggers to Know

 How to Start Tracking

-That last point is worth repeating: look back 48 to 72 hours before a flare appeared, not just the day it started.
+One thing worth repeating: look back 48 to 72 hours before a flare appeared, not just the day it started.
 Triggers often take a day or two to show up on your skin.

-• Watch for hidden irritants — Check your laundry detergent, soaps, and any new medications.
+• Watch for hidden irritants.
+Check your laundry detergent, soaps, and any new medications.
 Rough fabrics like wool, synthetic blends, and added fragrances are common culprits that are easy to miss.

-• Test one thing at a time — If you think diet might be a factor, eliminate one food group at a time.
+• Test one thing at a time.
+If you think diet might be a factor, eliminate one food group at a time.
 Cutting out multiple things at once makes it impossible to know which one made a difference.

 The Skin Deep Summary